-In addition, we have a Board that is committed to growth and good governance so that everything we do is aimed at ensuring that we increase our bottom line and as a consequence the return that we give to our Shareholders and our local community.
+In addition, we have a Board that is committed to growth and good governance so that everything we do is aimed at ensuring that we increase our bottom line and as a consequence, the return that we give to our shareholders and our local community.

-I ask that you all become 'disciples' of your Bank because it is through business growth that we provide a return to shareholders and to the local community.
-Finally, I want to acknowledge all of my fellow Board members as it is their hard work, enthusiasm, commitment and professionalism that makes being a part of this amazing banking model so rewarding and such a success.
+I ask that you all become "disciples" of your bank because it is through business growth that we provide a return to shareholders and to the local community.
+Finally, I want to acknowledge all of my fellow Board members as it is their hard work, enthusiasm, commitment and professionalism that makes being a part of this amazing Community Bank® model so rewarding and such a privilege.